Plenglin/Hair-Net/README.md

 That end goal was merely a single part of a master plan to make live hair-simulation software that allows people to try on different hairstyles with the press of a button.
 That unfortunately didn't happen because it turns out [face pose detection is kinda hard](https://github.com/Plenglin/Head-Pose-Net) and 3D modeling hair is also kinda hard and mobile phones might not have the computing capacity to do this entire pipeline.

 The dataset used to train it was [LFW](http://vis-www.cs.umass.edu/lfw/).
 It should be placed in a directory called `data`.

 Additionally, there should be images without any faces in them in a subdirectory `data/faceless`.
+I got them from vacation photos and pictures of my wall.

-The structure should look like this:
+The final directory structure should look like this:
 ```
 /
   data/